baihuple/cloudimg/README.md

 # cloudimg
-This repository is for uploading the typro pictures
+This repository is for uploading the typora pictures